defi-wonderland/aztec-patterns/patterns/note-sharing/README.md

 And that would be it!

-### Multiparty Implementation
+### Extension: Multiparty Implementation
-If we wanted to extend this pattern to more than two participants, we would need to loop over each participant and emit an encrypted log with their respective public key.
-This has some issues:
+If we wanted to extend this pattern to more than two participants, some interesting things can happen and some new ideas arise.
+To read more about this continue with: [Multiparty Note-Sharing](https://github.com/defi-wonderland/aztec-patterns/blob/dev/patterns/multiparty-note-sharing/README.md).
-- Aztec has circuit limits, so we can't actually do this for a large amount of participants.
-See [Circuit Limitations](https://docs.aztec.network/dev_docs/limitations/main#circuit-limitations)
-- It would require to know all participants beforehand to be able to loop over them, which may result in an awkward implementation.
-In the **Real Examples** section, there's a repository with a function emitting the note to up to four participants.

 ### Real Examples
 - [Private Oracle](https://github.com/defi-wonderland/aztec-private-oracle): This repository displays a similar yet more complex and complete implementation to the one described above.
 In it, a requester can asks a question to a divinity (a chosen address), which will later answer that question and trigger a callback in exchange of a fee.
 The note sharing pattern can be seen in the `submit_question` function.
 It uses it twice.
 First it takes advantage of the `broadcast_escrow_note_for` function of the token escrow contract to share that contract's note with the requester and the divinity, and then it shares the question note with both of them.